benrod3000/service/README.md

 ## Notes

 - Keep copy and metadata in `index.html` aligned.
-- Keep `index-classic.html` as archive only content; avoid adding new features there.
 - Keep animations performant by preferring `transform` and `opacity` transitions.

 ## Cache Busting